Frame of Government of Pennsylvania

-Background
+History

-William Penn, as an English Quaker, sought to construct a new type of Community with religious toleration and a great deal of political freedom.
+William Penn, an English Quaker, sought to construct a new type of community with religious toleration and a great deal of political freedom.
 It is believed that Penn's political philosophy is embodied in the West Jersey Concessions and Agreements of 1677, which is an earlier practical experience of government constitution prior to the establishment of Pennsylvania.
 Although his authorship of the Concession is questioned, it is believed that he gave his full consent to it as the trustee of that colony.
-In the Concession, all legislative power was granted to an assembly selected by the "inhabitants, freeholders and proprietors" of the colony.
+In the concession, all legislative power was granted to an assembly selected by the "inhabitants, freeholders and proprietors" of the colony.
 A commission was to be appointed by the assembly as its executive.
 The government structure in West Jersey demonstrated the enlightened constitutional theory that Penn had been promoting.

 Also under the influence of republican political theory and humanism, the first version of the Frame of Government of Pennsylvania (now known as the Frame of 1682) incorporated a few pioneering ideas, which were later developed into important elements of modern constitutionalism.
 It required capital punishment to be applied to a strictly limited scope of criminal offenses only, including murder and treason.
 Freedom of worship in the colony was to be absolute.
 The assembly could bring a request of impeachment of the governor before the council for its trial.
 Unconstitutional laws should be invalidated, although it did not specifically grant courts the power to declare the unconstitutionality.
 It included an amendment process where six-sevenths of the legislature and the governor had to approve any change.
 However, the government structure speculated by the Frame of 1682 was far less liberal than that in West Jersey Concessions and Agreements of 1677.